ocean-tracking-network/jb-acoustic-telemetry/_episodes/08-advanced-plotting.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

-## Interactive map using plotly
+## Exploring your dataset via this interactive map using plotly

-Note that plotly seems to have issues with ggmap with projections of data onto the satellite image.
-Let's just use base land layer:

 ~~~
 head(stations2)